livelifelively/documentation-driven-development-tools/src/workflows/dev/7-implementation-review.md

 # Workflow: Implementation Review

+## Workflow Definition

+### Objective

-**Objective:** To review the source code's architectural alignment and quality, assuming its functional correctness has already been verified by a robust and approved test suite.
+To review the source code's architectural alignment and quality, assuming its functional correctness has already been verified by a robust and approved test suite.

+### Participants

+- Human Developer
-**Participants:** Human Developer, AI Assistant
+- AI Assistant

+### Trigger

-**Trigger:** The `Test Implementation Review` for a task is complete, and the developer is ready for the source code review.
+The `Test Implementation Review` for a task is complete, and the developer is ready for the source code review.

-> **Note:** For detailed instructions on using the CLI, see the main [README.md](../../README.md).
+### Control Model

+**AI-Led (Autonomous)** - The AI Assistant autonomously executes the documented analysis steps for each phase and generates detailed reports.
+The Human Developer initiates the review, consumes the reports, and implements the necessary corrections.

 ---